kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Full stack

 The combination of frontend and backend.
 Full stack knowledge is knowing both sides of the network.
-A full stack framework has features spread across frontend and backend
+A full-stack framework has features spread across frontend and backend

 ### Single page application (SPA) {#spa}